benjamintanweihao/markovy/README.md

 Markovy
 =======

 Me learning how to do some text generation using Markov chains.
-Josh Adams of Elixir Rips fame has done an episode, which ultimately piqued my interest in this.
+Josh Adams of Elixir Sips fame has done an episode, which ultimately piqued my interest in this.
 You could also check that out.

 ## The Algorithm